jimbol/full-stack-react/front-end-standalone/README.md

 # Front-End Standalone
+This application uses React and Redux Toolkit to make a fully functioning Q&A app that can run locally on your machine.

+## Practice
+Challenge yourself by trying to create your own front-end application from scratch.

+- Create module folder structure
+- Create the router with stubbed pages
+- Design your data structures and create Redux Toolkit slices for your data
+- Create your other components and connect them to your Redux data store.

 ## Installation
 ### `yarn install`
 Installs dependencies from the package.json file.
 You may run `npm install` instead.